viniciusnevescosta/viniciusnevescosta/README.md

 - 🔥 Junior developer and student focusing on always improving

-- 🔭 Currently focusing on TCC with [Frog Developers](https://github.com/FrogDevs)
+- 🔭 Currently focusing on my TCC with the [Frog Developers](https://github.com/FrogDevs)

 - 👨‍💻 all of me to you available in my [Links](https://vinicius-costa-links.vercel.app/)